 Pre-Opening Market Broker Commentary

 Mark Gold, Top Third Ag Marketing, discusses overnight grains and what the trade may see today.
-Gold likes to see wheat up in double digit territory in the overnight trade.
+Gold is bullish starting October.

 Jerry Stowell, Country Futures, looks at what may impact the livestock futures today.
 Feeders couldn’t hold until Friday.
 Cash started Wednesday $2-$3 higher.

 Mike Zuzolo, Global Commodity Analytics, takes a look at the midday trade.
 The grain market has split and the macro market could be signaling to bring in more sellers.

 John Payne, Daniel’s Ag Marketing, takes a closer look at today’s grain close.
 Grains have been on a higher track, but with uncertainty hitting the market, it might be time to manage risk.

 Jack Fenske, York Commodities, looks at the closing market numbers.
 Grains got a friendly USDA report and gained several new points of support.